U.S. pulls in over $93 million in high bids from Gulf of Mexico sale

 BOEM said that the region-wide Gulf of Mexico Lease Sale 254 generated $93,083,453 in high bids covering 397,285 acres.

-According to the company, a total of 22 companies participated in the lease sale, submitting over $108 million in total bids.
+According to BOEM, a total of 22 companies participated in the lease sale, submitting over $108 million in total bids.

 Lease Sale 254 included 14,594 unleased blocks located from three to 231 miles offshore, in the Gulf’s Western, Central and Eastern Planning Areas in water depths ranging from 3 – 3,400 meters.